ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/repl.md

 Thanks for following along and reading up this far!

-Stay tuned for the next chapter where we gradually work our way up to create a statically typed language named *Jeslang*.
+Stay tuned for the next chapter where we gradually work our way up to create a statically typed language named creatively as **Firstlang** :D